uiv-lib/uiv/docs/pages/components/MessageBox.md

 The corresponding methods are: `MessageBox.alert`, `MessageBox.confirm` and `MessageBox.prompt`, with same parameters as above.

-**Note:** You CAN NOT use MessageBox individually if you're also using `vue-i18n` in the root instance if Vue (because it will not be able to access the correct language pack), a workaround is to register them manually:
+**Note:** You CAN NOT use MessageBox individually like this if you're also using `vue-i18n` in the root instance of Vue (because it will not be able to access the correct language pack), a workaround is to register them manually:

 ```javascript
 import Vue from 'vue'